Pulverizers

 - Crush

-- To break into very fine particles; this is the main job of a pulverizer.
+- To break material into very fine particles; this is one of the main jobs of a pulverizer.

 - Feedstock